d9pouces/django-floor/doc/source/signals.rst

     * use delayed (Celery) tasks,
     * call Javascript signals anywhere from Python code (including in delayed tasks) by activating a regular polling from JS.
-      However, you can only activate JS signals on a given session (probably the one that sent the first `SignalRequest`).
+      However, you can only activate JS signals on a given session (probably the one that sent the first `WindowInfo`).

 You activate a regular polling by setting `WS4REDIS_EMULATION_INTERVAL` to a positive value.
 This interval is in milliseconds!
 Do not set it below 500 or 1,000 if you do not want to flood your webserver.
 Leave it to 0 to desactivate this behaviour.